catgriffin85/woollys_yarn_barn/README.md

 8. <strong>Customer Service</strong>

+    If the user is having issues and would like some assistance they can click on Help Center in the navigation bar and select FAQs.
+The FAQ page has 5 sections -

+    * Delivery
+    * Returns & Refunds
+    * Help with my Order
+    * Item & Stock Queries
+    * Payments

     ![FAQ Page](static/images/README_images/faqs_closed.png)

+    To see the answer to the FAQ the user must click on the question and the card expands to show the answer.

     ![FAQ Page Open](static/images/README_images/faqs_open.png)

+    If the user scrolls to the end of the page they will see a link to contact the Customer Service team.
+This website encourages the user to self service before offering the user a contact method.

     ![FAQs link to CS](static/images/README_images/faqs_link_cs.png)

+    The user will go through to a blank Contact form.
+They will be asked for their name and email address and to select a reason for their contact.

     ![Contact Form](static/images/README_images/contact_blank_form.png)

+    Once a reason has been selected the user will be shown related FAQs in a final attempt to get the user to resolve their query before contacting the company.

     ![Contact Form FAQs](static/images/README_images/contact_topic_selected.png)

+    If an FAQ has helped the user and they no longer need to contact the company they can select "Yes, thank you" and the form will close and the user will be redirected back to the homepage.

     ![Contact Form No More Help](static/images/README_images/contact_finished.png)

+    If the user still requires assistance, they can click "No, I still need help" and a text box will open for them to type up their query.

     ![Contact Form Need More Help](static/images/README_images/contact_still_need_help.png)

+    The user will then click submit and the contact will be logged in the database.
+The user will receive on onscreen success messages as well as an email confirmation.

     ![Contact Form](static/images/README_images/contact_success_message.png)